IMMIGRATION

 • French Guiana January 2023.
 This is a French territory known for the Space launch site and Devil’s Island.
 I was on an overland transit through Guyana, Surinam and French Guiana on my way to Brazil.

-Cross the Moroni River from Suriname to St Laurant, French Guiana on a boat.
+I crossed the Moroni River from Suriname to St Laurant, French Guiana on a boat.
 There was no immigration, no signs, no agents and no office.
 I didn’t understand and was concerned about entering without a stamp.
 I got a share taxi.
 The only formality was about ten km down the road at a road checkpoint.
-They checked my passport and waived us on.
+They checked my passport and waved us on.

 After two days in French Guiana, I left by boat crossing the Oyapock River to Brazil.
 I had not checked out at any immigration post as there was none.
 Weird.